PAHO-ghe/result/index.md

 ```

-### Target: Set output as Excess death with COVID19
+### Set target: Excess death by COVID-19 in year 2020
 ```python
 targetoutput='ExcessDeathRatio'
 df_original=df #Use this to display final outcome